[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 Any tree removed in connection with an application that requires Joint Land Use Board approval, construction of a building or other improvement shall be replaced as provided under other provisions of this chapter, unless said tree is located in an exempt area or is dead or fatally diseased as determined by the Tree Specialist or certified tree expert.
 Tree replacement shall be in accordance with either Subsection A, B, C or D below or a combination of Subsections A, B, C and D.

 Standard replacement.
 For each tree six inches in DBH or greater that is removed, the applicant shall prepare a replanting plan for other areas of the property.
 The replacement plan or landscape plan shall generally reflect a one-to-one tree replacement for each tree six inches or greater to be removed.
-All proposed replacement trees shall be in accordance with selections from Trees For New Jersey Streets, published by the New Jersey Shade Tree Federation, and Street Tree Factsheet, a publication of the Municipal Tree Restoration Program, and submitted for review and approval prior to the issuance of a tree removal permit.
+All proposed replacement trees shall be in accordance with selections from Trees For New Jersey Streets, published by the New Jersey Shade Tree Federation, and Street Tree Factsheets, a publication of the Municipal Tree Restoration Program, and submitted for review and approval prior to the issuance of a tree removal permit.
 Please see table in § 177-9.

 Tree area replacement/reforestation: For each square foot of tree area to be removed, the applicant shall prepare a reforestation scheme on other treeless open space areas of the property to compensate for the tree removals.
 The reforestation plan shall be based on a twenty-foot-by-twenty-foot grid.
-Of this number of trees, 10% shall be balled and burlaped, two-inch to two-and-one-half-inch caliper, 20% shall be balled and burlaped, one-and-three-quarter-inch to two-inch caliper; 30% shall be bare root one-and-one-quarter-inch to one-and-one-half-inch caliper; and 40% shall be bare root six-foot to eight-foot-tall whips.
+Of this number of trees, 10% shall be balled and burlapped, two-inch to two-and-one-half-inch caliper, 20% shall be balled and burlapped, one-and-three-quarter-inch to two-inch caliper, 30% shall be bare root one-and-one-quarter- to one-and-one-half-inch caliper, and 40% shall be bare root six-foot- to eight-foot-tall whips.
 A mixture of trees, indigenous to the area and site, shall be utilized.
 Proposed trees shall be planted in natural groves and may be spaced five feet to 20 feet on center.
 The ground shall be seeded with a grass mixture approved by the Shade Tree Commission.
 The reforestation formula shall follow the guidelines as set forth in the New Jersey No Net Loss Reforestation Act.